reactgraphqlacademy/graphql-api-training/README.md

 ### Tasks

+🎯 The goal of the following tasks it to help you understand how arguments and relationships work in GraphQL.

 To complete the tasks you'll use the helper functions that are at the bottom of the file `src/index.js`

 - [ ] 4.
 Implement a new field in the `Query` type that returns a single training given an id.
 You need to fetch the training from this endpoint `https://api.reactgraphql.academy/rest/trainings/` + `id`. 🕵️‍♂️ Hint, you need to pass [arguments](https://graphql.org/graphql-js/passing-arguments/) to the field, and then use the second argument in the resolver.
 There is a helper function at the bottom of `src/index.js`.